Counterfactualism in the Fine Arts

 Table of Contents

 1. Counterfactualism in the Fine Arts 2.
 Pluriverse and the Best of All Possible Worlds 3.
-Wing Back the Film of Life 4.
-Step 1: Choice - A startting Point for the Moral Dilemma 5.
+Wind Back the Film of Life 4.
+Step 1: Choice - A Starting Point for the Moral Dilemma 5.
 Step 2: Decisions - A User Manual 6.
-Step 3: Counterfactial Thoughts 7.
+Step 3: Counterfactual Thoughts 7.
 The Manifesto for Counterfactualism 8.
 If Only I Had… (Concepts for Counterfactual Artworks) 9.
 All Possible Futures

-Defying traditionally defined departmental categorisation, Elke Reinhuber connects anthropology, environmental studies, and visual art, performance and immersive media.
-After studying in Berlin, London and Bologna, she completed her PhD in media art at the University of New South Wales, Sydney.
-She began her teaching career at the University of Arts in Braunschweig, moved to GUC in Cairo, and in 2014 joined the School of Art, Design and Media at Nanyang Technological University, Singapore, before becoming Associate Professor for Expanded Photography at the School of Creative Media at City University, Hong Kong.
+Defying traditionally defined departmental categorisation, Elke Reinhuber connects anthropology and environmental studies with visual art, performance and immersive media.
+After studying at Universitat der Kunste Berlin, Chelsea College London and Accademia di Belle Arti Bologna, she completed her PhD in media art at the University of New South Wales, Sydney.
+She began her teaching career at the Braunschweig University of Art, moved to the German University in Cairo, and in 2014 joined the School of Art, Design and Media at Nanyang Technological University, Singapore, before becoming Associate Professor for Expanded Photography at the School of Creative Media at City University, Hong Kong.

 Throughout her work, Reinhuber explores the transitory spaces where nature and civilisation intermingle, at the intersection of arts and technology.
-Her investigations into the intertwined triad of choice, deliberation and subsequent decision-making have resulted in internationally presented award winning artworks, short and immersive films and a number of journal articles and presentations.
+Her investigations into the intertwined triad of choice, deliberation and subsequent decision-making have resulted in internationally presented award-winning artwork, short and immersive films, and a number of journal articles and presentations.